phwes/katacoda-scenarios/apache-docker/step1.md

 ## Test the MySQL database
 *Note: Katacoda can experience some lag from time to time.
 Meaning that if a command fails, wait a moment and then try the command again.*
-To access...
+To access the MySQL databases inside the container we simply run the mysql command from our host.
+This will connect to the MySQL interface on port 3306 on the container.
 `mysql -uroot -pguest -h 172.18.0.2 -P 3306`{{execute}}
-Try a command...
+Since this is the first container we assume it starts on the specified IP, but if this was incorrect.
+Run the following command and then use the address that show up:
+`docker inspect m1 | grep "address"`{{execute}}
+Now you should have a MySQL interface showing.
+Try to run a MySQL command:
 `show databases;`{{execute}}
-## Fix hashing
+## Fix hashing, DO NOT SKIP THIS STEP
-The PHP version we will use and MySQL are experienceing some password compatability issues, unrelated to docker.
+The PHP version we will use and MySQL are experienceing some password hashing compatability issues, unrelated to docker.
-To fix this, for the root user, we run the following command in the mysql tty:
+To fix this, for the root user, we need to run the following command in the MySQL interface:
 `ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'guest';`{{execute}}